emreokanbaskaya1/P01-PythonBootcampNotebookss/README.md

 ### ✅ Advanced Topics
 - Recursion (solving problems using self-referencing functions)
 - Type Annotations (adding type hints to improve code readability and reliability)
+-
+### 🧰 Tools & Technologies
+Language: Python 3.13

+Environment: Jupyter Notebook (via PyCharm)

+Version Control: Git + GitHub

+Platform: Windows OS

+### 🎓 Based on a Udemy Bootcamp
+These notebooks are based on the Python section of the "100 Days of Artificial Intelligence Bootcamp" by Atıl Samancıoğlu.

+yaml
+Copy
+Edit

 ## 🗂️ File Structure